vidyavrat/core-docs/docs/concepts/native-interop.rst

 COM terminology, are the primary types that you deal with.
 They are similar in some regard to C# interfaces (or Java interfaces), but have some peculiarities; the entire scope of writing COM objects is beyond the scope of this article, however there are some resources in the `More resources`_ section.

+However, it is good to note two very important things about COM interop:
+1. COM interop is available only on Windows.
+2. It is available on the desktop .NET Framework and not available on .NET Core.
+You can read more about various editions of .NET in the :doc:`../getting-started/overview` topic.

 Interoperability between COM objects and managed code is similar to the way P/Invoke works.
 In the managed world, you don't deal with COM types, you deal